lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 ![Response from Cursor chat](https://cdn.hashnode.com/res/hashnode/image/upload/v1694057733418/5afc1558-facf-4d22-a9f9-3e4ed2f90b7c.png align="center")

-What I notice in the response is that indeed [`h`](https://api.rubyonrails.org/classes/ERB/Util.html#method-c-h) is an alias for `html_escape` and that the proposed change makes sense.
+What I notice in the response is that indeed [`h`](https://api.rubyonrails.org/classes/ERB/Util.html#method-c-h) is an alias for `html_escape` but the response is a bit outdated.
+Since [Rails 3.0](https://guides.rubyonrails.org/3_0_release_notes.html#other-changes) there is no need to escape with `h` because:

-What's important to notice is that when writing this prompt I already knew that something was wrong with the code and had an idea about what the fix will be.
+> * You no longer need to call `h(string)` to escape HTML output, it is on by default in all view templates.
+If you want the unescaped string, call `raw(string)`.
+>

+The response, although it won't break anything, is also unnecessary.
+Furthermore, since this information is from Rails 3.0, GPT-4 should already be aware of it.

-Thus I asked a follow-up question:
+I followed up with this question:

 ```markdown
 In this context is `html_escape` or `h` enough to mitigate